 What qualifies as an appropriate offering?

-We see that offerings do have a sacrificial character in that people don’t give what they don’t need, have a surplus of, or things they’d rather want to get rid of.
-Whatever people have offered traditionally to fairies are goods of value, items that are typically destined to sustaining life, protect life, or enhance the quality of life.
-As such, offerings could be food that is fresh and prepared especially for the occasion, but any food that one would enjoy is suited for fairy allies, too.
+We see that offerings do have a sacrificial character in that that people don’t give what they don’t need or have a surplus of.
+Offerings were never things humans wanted want to get rid of.
+Whatever people have offered traditionally to fairies were goods of value, items typically destined to sustaining life or enhance the quality of life.
+I nkeeping with the tradition, offerings can be food that is fresh and prepared especially for the occasion, but any food that one would enjoy is suited for fairy allies, too.
 In cultures across Europe, milk and dairy along with baked goods are staple items.
-I found out from other people’s experience as well as my own that fairies appreciate fresh fruits, fresh water, and at most of them wont turn down a sip of beer, wine, or whisky.
-Aside from foods, personal creations and significant actions make great offerings.
-One can offer them a song, a poem, or a ritual dance to be performed exclusively for the fairy allies.
-One may be tasked with work to complete on fairies' behalf such as taking care of a piece of land, planting something, volunteering at an animal shelter or wildlife rescue, learning various skills, study the fairy lore of a specific culture, etc. Offerings can take many forms, but they have one common denominator: life-sustaining items and valuable service have replaced that life which was once laid down directly in form of ritual sacrifice.
-It feels to me a much better solution, and more viable one too, no pun intended.
+I found out from other people’s experience as well as my own that fairies appreciate fresh fruits, fresh water, and at most of them won't turn down a sip of beer, wine, or whisky.
+Aside from foods, artistic creation and certain types of action make great offerings.
+One can offer them a song, a poem, or a ritual dance performed exclusively for the fairy allies.
+One may be tasked with work to complete on fairies' behalf such as taking care of a piece of land, planting something, learning various skills, study the fairy lore of a specific culture, etc. Offerings can take many forms.

-If you leave food and drinking offerings outside, make sure that whatever it is, it doesn’t harm local fauna.
+If you leave food and drinking offerings outside, make sure that it doesn’t harm local fauna.
 Do not pour alcohol on or near herbs because it will damage them.
 At sacred sites, DO NOT pour anything on stones, and DO NOT leave food offerings on the premises.
 Present the offerings during ceremony or ritual, but then take them away and dispose appropriately.
-I am not going into the details of how exactly to make offerings, because various traditions follow slightly different approaches.
+I am not going into the details of how exactly to make offerings, because various traditions follow different approaches but common sense and a respectful attitude are common denominators.

-Don’t offer anything that you would not eat such as spoiled food, or leftovers that you plan to throw away.
+Don’t offer anything that you would not eat such as spoiled food or tastes bad.
+Do not give scraps that you plan to throw away.
 If you are a guest in someone’s house, how would you like to be treated?
 Or imagine that you have your favorite person in the entire world dropping by: how would you show your joy and gratitude for their visit?
 Certainly not by pouring out for them spoiled drinks in dirty glasses.

 Conclusion